Semi-quantitative Enzyme-Linked Immunosorbent Assay

 Acceptable only for first-degree relatives of a proband with T1DM or in research settings |

-Limited Use | |
+Limited use | |

-GAD, glutamic acid decarboxylase antibody; IA-2, islet antigen-2; IAA, insulin antibody; ICA, islet cell cytoplasmic antibody; LADA, latent autoimmune diabetes of the adult; ZnT8, zinc transporter 8 antibody |
+GAD, glutamic acid decarboxylase antibody; IA-2, islet antigen-2; IAA, insulin antibody; ICA, islet cell cytoplasmic antibody; LADA, latent autoimmune diabetes of the adult; MODY, maturity-onset diabetes of the young; ZnT8, zinc transporter 8 antibody |

 Diabetes Mellitus Type 1 Overview